-Rosenfeld Injury Lawyers is a Cook County, IL personal injury and medical malpractice law firm committed to providing the representation needed for each client to make the fullest financial recovery possible under Illinois law.
+Rosenfeld Injury Lawyers LLC is a Cook County, IL personal injury and medical malpractice law firm committed to providing the representation needed for each client to make the fullest financial recovery possible under Illinois law.
 We invite you to contact our Cook County law firm today for a free review of your case.

 Cook County Transit and Travel Options

 As a major hub with heavy traffic moving in every direction, Cook County and the Chicago Metropolitan area require an extensive highway system.
 Interstate 80 runs east and west through the southern portion of the county, while Interstate 55, 88 and 90 arrive into the Chicago area from western destinations.
 Interstate 94 takes travelers north and south into Wisconsin and southern Illinois.
 State Highway 41 travels along Lake Michigan while State Highways 6, 12 and 14 help local commuters avoid the busy highway system on workdays.